abragad/wp-bsky-autoposter/README.md

    - `{title}` - Post title
    - `{excerpt}` - Post excerpt
    - `{link}` - Post URL
+   - `{hashtags}` - Post tags formatted as hashtags
 4. Optionally set a fallback text to use when the post excerpt is empty

+## Hashtag Support

+The plugin automatically converts WordPress post tags into Bluesky hashtags.
+When you use the `{hashtags}` placeholder in your post template, it will be replaced with all the post's tags formatted as hashtags.
+For example:

+- If your post has tags "market-analysis" and "investments"
+- And your template includes `{hashtags}`
+- The output will be: `#market-analysis #investments`

+The hashtags are generated from the tag slugs, ensuring they are properly formatted for Bluesky (lowercase, with hyphens instead of spaces).

 ## Requirements